Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 Leatherback (Dermochelys coriacea)

-The largest turtle on Earth - up to 7 feet long.
+The largest turtle on Earth.
+Up to about 7 feet long and a thousand pounds.
 Rare visitor to the Riviera Maya.
-Witnessing one is once in a lifetime.
+If you see one, it is once in a lifetime.

-Females return to nest on the same beaches where they were born, dig pits in the sand above the high tide line, lay 80-150 eggs, cover the nest, and return to the sea.
+Females return to nest on the same beaches where they were born, dig pits in the sand above the high tide line, lay 80-150 eggs, cover the nest, and head back to the sea.
 The eggs incubate for 50-70 days.
-Then hatchlings emerge en masse, usually at night, and instinctively head toward the brightest horizon (which should be moonlight on the water).
+Then hatchlings emerge en masse, usually at night, and instinctively head toward the brightest horizon, which should be moonlight on the water.
+Note "should be."
+This is why your phone flashlight matters.

 The Critical Conservation Reality

-The legal way to witness sea turtle nesting or hatching in the Riviera Maya is through one of the following channels:
+The legal way to witness sea turtle nesting or hatching in the Riviera Maya is through one of the following:

 - A resort with a licensed on-property turtle conservation program